Kenya African National Union: Origins and Kenyatta

-From October 1952 to December 1960, Kenya was under a state of emergency arising from the armed Mau Mau rebellion against British colonial rule.
-Kikuyu, Embu and Meru political involvement was restricted heavily in this period in response to the insurrection (a restriction only lifted when the emergency ended in 1960 and national political parties were allowed).

 The Kenya African Democratic Union (KADU) was founded in 1960, to challenge KANU.
 KADU's aim was to defend the interests of the tribes so-called KAMATUSA (an acronym for Kalenjin, Maasai, Turkana and Samburu) as well as the European settler community, against the dominance of the larger Luo and Kĩkũyũ tribes that comprised the majority of KANU's membership (Kenyatta himself being a Kikuyu).
-KANU was in favour of immediate total independence, new independence constitution and universal suffrage while KADU was supporting the continuation of the colonial political system established by the Lyttelton Constitution of 1954 with federalism (Majimbo) and white minority rule as KADU's key tenets.
+KANU was in favour of immediate total independence, a new independence constitution and universal suffrage while KADU was supporting the continuation of the colonial political system established by the Lyttelton Constitution of 1954 with federalism (Majimbo) as KADU's key tenets.
 Despite the numerical advantage lying with the numerically stronger KANU, a form of Federalism involving Kenya's 8 provinces was adopted in Kenya's independence as a result of British colonial government supporting KADU's plan.
 After independence KANU nonetheless decided to remove all provisions of a federal nature from the constitution.

+Kenyatta was released in 1961, and the KANU contested the 1961 Kenyan general election (winning a plurality of the seats and 67.50% of the popular vote).
+Following the implementation of a new colonial constitution (the key feature of which were a bicameral legislature consisting of a 117-member House of Representatives and a 41-member Senate, and the elimination of reserved seats for ethnic minorities), the KANU contested and won a majority of the votes and seats in the 1963 Kenyan general election.
+Kenya became independent on 12 December 1963.
+Jomo Kenyatta, head of the KANU, became Kenya's first prime minister.

 Independence

-Kenya became independent on December 12, 1963, and the next year became a republic within the Commonwealth.
-Jomo Kenyatta, head of the Kenya African National Union, became Kenya's first president.

 KADU dissolved itself voluntarily in 1964 and joined KANU after a strong lobbying by Tom Mboya.
+In this year, Kenya became a republic within the Commonwealth, with Kenyatta as its first president.

 A small but significant leftist opposition party, the Kenya People's Union (KPU), was formed in 1966, led by Jaramogi Oginga Odinga, a former vice president and Luo elder.
 The KPU was banned and its leader detained after political unrest related to Kenyatta's visit to Nyanza Province that resulted in the Kisumu massacre.
 No new opposition parties were formed after 1969, and KANU became the sole political party.
 At Kenyatta's death in August 1978, Vice President Daniel arap Moi, a former KADU member became interim President.
-On October 14, Moi became president formally after he was elected head of KANU and designated its sole nominee.
+On 14 October, Moi became president formally after he was elected head of KANU and designated its sole nominee.